-An individual is eligible if he/she lives in the U.S. or its territories or was an Active Member prior to moving outside its borders ria: (1) is legally credentialed as a respira-tory care professional if employed in a state that mandates such, program in respiratory care, OR (3) holds a crethe requirements of Active Member shall be Associate Members.
-They have all the rights and benefits of the Association or serve as chair of a standing committee.
-The following subclasses of Associate Membership are available: Foreign, Physician, and Industrial (individuals whose primary occupation is directly or indirectly devoted to the care equipment or sup-plies).
-Special Members are those not working in a respiratory care-related
+An individual is eligible if he/she lives in the U.S. or its territories or was an Active Member prior to moving outside its borders or territories, and meets ONE of the following criteria: (1) is legally credentialed as a respiratory care professional if employed in a state that mandates such.
+OR (2) is a graduate of an accredited educational program in respiratory care, OR (3) holds a credential issued by the NBRC.